Applying for a business permit

 A professional operating under their own name or a person who has ties to a business, that is an employee, owner, partner or shareholder in a company.

 There are also special cases which require you to get a business permit.
-Self-employed sales agent require a permit as traders but their salaried representatives don’t, if they carry out activities under the permit granted to their employer.
+Self-employed sales agents require a permit as traders but their salaried representatives don’t, if they carry out activities under the permit granted to their employer.

 Lawyers, doctors, dentists, vets and statutory auditors are covered by different laws, whilst those in liberal professions not required to apply for a business permit such as a freelance writer, must do so for specific commercial activities.